Mike Flanagan's unrealized projects: Clayface

 In January 2021, Flanagan expressed interest in writing and directing a standalone "horror/thriller/tragedy" film centered on Clayface.
 By March 2023, Flanagan met with DC Films producer Jon Berg about making a "horror-leaning" iteration of the character, but it "kind of went nowhere", saying that DC did not "bite on" his idea but that he was ready to commit to the project "anytime".
 In March 2023, Flanagan and his Intrepid Pictures partner Trevor Macy met with James Gunn and Peter Safran, the co-CEOs of DC Studios, regarding a Clayface film.
 Flanagan said the report of him pitching a Clayface film by then was "entirely speculative", further stating in late May that such a film was not in development and that he was participating in the 2023 Writers Guild of America strike that began earlier that month.

-After the strike ended, Flanagan wrote the film's screenplay, which got the project greenlit by DC Studios in December 2024, however, he could not recommit to directing the film, due to scheduling conflicts with his untitled The Exorcist film and a Carrie miniseries.
+After the strike ended, Flanagan wrote the film's screenplay, which got the project greenlit by DC Studios in December 2024, however, he could not recommit to directing the film, due to scheduling conflicts with The Exorcist: Martyrs (2027) and a Carrie miniseries.
 By February 21, 2025, James Watkins was chosen to direct the film.
-In March 2025, it was reported that Hossein Amini had joined the film to perform a significant rewrite on Flanagan's script.
+In March 2025, it was reported that Hossein Amini had performed a significant rewrite on Flanagan's script.
 In May 2025, Flanagan confirmed that he was no longer involved in the project and said he expected Watkins to "make it [his] own", but he hoped the film would remain true to the spirit of what he originally wanted it to be.
 By June 2025, Amini had completed multiple drafts, and Gunn said the script was entirely Flanagan's story with minor changes being made to the shooting script before it was finalized.
+In November 2025, Flanagan said he enjoyed developing the film with Matt Reeves, and then with Gunn and Safran, and this was the first time in his career where he had to leave a project he was passionate about due to scheduling issues.